jim-easterbrook/pywws/doc_src/guides/getstarted.rst

 After running :py:mod:`pywws.LogData` there should be a configuration file in your data directory called 'weather.ini'.
 Open this with a text editor.
 You should find something like the following::

-   [fixed]
-   station clock = 1360322930.02
-   sensor clock = 1360322743.69
-   pressure offset = 7.4
-   fixed block = {...}

    [config]
    ws type = 1080
    logdata sync = 1

-The line ``[fixed]`` marks the start of a section (called '[fixed]'), and the following lines are entries in that section.
-The ``pressure offset`` entry stores the difference between absolute and relative atmospheric pressure that was read from the weather station.
-The ``fixed block`` entry stores a large amount of data from the station's 'fixed block' memory.
-None of these values should be edited.

 You need to add a new entry in the ``[config]`` section called ``day end hour``.
 This tells pywws what convention you want to use when calculating daily summary data.